Parable of the Renegades

 "...And even after the project ended, Lucas and I continued to write to each other," Rio continued.
 "I lost count on how many letters we exchanged.
 Eventually, I grew tired of reading expressionless words and I wanted to meet him in person."

 "Oh, so it's a long-distance relationship?
-I guess that's why Lucas never told me anything," Davis laughed with a hint of a miserable demeanor.
+I guess that's why Lucas never told me anything," Davis laughed with a hint of misery.
 "He was probably worried that I would suspect him of writing to an imaginary girl, but who would have thought it would be someone like you?"

 Satisfied that her act worked to perfection, Rio just nodded, not wanting to risk saying anything that could probably backfire.

 Davis turned to the empty staircase nearby for a moment.
-No one heard any feet going up or down the stairs.
+No one heard or saw any feet down the stairs.
 It seemed Lucas had yet to find what he was looking for.
-Davis then turned back to Rio.
+He turned back to Rio.

 "Lucas isn't back yet so what I'd like to ask now is what's the deal with your eyes?
 I've never seen a Nihanese with blue eyes before, well, aside from anime that is.
 And... is your other eye blind?
-I think that eyepatch looks pretty cool by the way."
+Cool eye patch, by the way."

 Unlike the last question, this was something Rio was used to answering.